Hard, untreated water containing high concentrations of minerals can cause damage to your plumbing and fixtures.

 On average, a water softener will use an extra 50 gallons of water each week for this process, making the household water consumption higher than before.

-When choosing a water softener, there are some critical steps to decide which model will best suit your needs.
-These steps include:
+When choosing a water softener, there are some important factors to decide which model will best suit your needs:

 - The water hardness level of your current supply